 PRISE: a Pest Risk Information SErvice

 Pests can decimate crops and are estimated to cause around a 40% loss.
 These insects, mites and plant pathogens can impact on food security and impede supply chains and international trade.
-A Pest Risk Information SErvice (PRISE) aims to solve this problem by using data to help farmers manage pests in up to five countries in sub-Saharan Africa.
+A Pest Risk Information SErvice (PRISE) aims to solve this problem by using data to help farmers manage pests in sub-Saharan Africa.

 So, what’s the problem